Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 ✔ Unresolved Conflicts: Past arguments, if left unresolved, can create emotional distance.

-✔ Insecurities & Overthinking: Sometimes, personal insecurities can amplify feelings of neglect.
+✔ Personal insecurities (often triggered by emotional distance): Sometimes, personal insecurities can amplify feelings of neglect.

 🔗 Research highlights that emotional neglect deeply impacts self-worth and mental health.
 Source: Psychology Today